-Logit estimates of the probability to be hired after the Assessment Centre
+Logit estimates of the probability to be hired using CASE Score as predictor

-Scatterplots of GPA (left) / CASE Score (right) and Assessment Centre indicating successful candidates CASE is the most reliable tool for early screening at Evonik Industries and enables a validated pre-selection
+Scatterplots of GPA (left) / CASE Score (right) and Assessment Centre indicating successful candidates

+5 CASE is the most reliable tool for early screening at Evonik Industries and enables a validated pre-selection

-Absolute correlations between selection criteria and Job Offers. "\\" significance at $\alpha$ =0.05, "\" at $\alpha$ =0.10 Improved candidate selection and recruiting evaluation Only the assessment centre and the CASE Score predict job offers significantly.
+Absolute correlations between selection criteria and Job Offers. "\\" significance at $\alpha$ =0.05, "\" at $\alpha$ =0.10 Improved candidate selection and recruiting evaluation

+Only the assessment centre and the CASE Score predict job offers significantly.
 Neither the assessment test nor the absolute grade show a significant correlation.
 Especially, absolute grades should not be used as a selection criterion for trainee recruiting.
 On top of these trainee programmes, Evonik uses CASE to assess all other incoming applications from candidates with an academic background.
 Drawing a sample from early 2017 we investigate the quality of incoming applications at Evonik, measured by the CASE Score.
 We find that Evonik, which has a strong employer brand in the chemical sector, receives the best applications from students with a natural sciences background.
-Of those applications 37.5% were in the top 20% of students.
+37.5% of those applications were in the top 20% of students.

 Such results can be used for targeting employer branding and campus recruiting.